 Does DISH sell internet in California?

-No. DISH is a satellite TV provider and does not offer internet service in California.
+No. DISH is a satellite TV provider and does not offer internet service in California or anywhere else.
 For home internet, subscribe separately to a provider like Xfinity, AT&T Fiber, Frontier, Sonic, or T-Mobile Home Internet.

 In California metro areas, fiber from AT&T, Frontier, or Sonic delivers the fastest speeds.
 Xfinity cable is widely available as well.
 In rural areas, Starlink or HughesNet satellite internet are the primary options.
-Enter your ZIP code on our home page to see what's available at your address.
+Enter your ZIP code on our home page to see what is available at your address.

 Does DISH carry Lakers, Warriors, and other California sports?

 Local sports availability varies.
 The Top 200 and Top 250 packages include NBA TV, NFL Network, and regional sports networks where available.
 Local broadcast games on ABC, NBC, FOX, and CBS are included with all packages.
-Check with DISH for the latest RSN (Regional Sports Network) availability in your California DMA.
+The Lakers, Warriors, Kings, and Clippers can be viewed on their respective RSNs and national broadcasts depending on your DISH plan tier and location.

 Can I get DishLATINO in California?